draumaz/savesys/README.md

 Adapted from the save system used in my other project, [The Plains](https://github.com/draumaz/plains).

 # How Does It Work?
-Savesys uses an external text file for managing variables. savesys.saveReader scans the file and assigns numbers from lines to variables, to be used however needed. savesys.saveWriter essentially does the same thing, but for writing.
+Savesys uses an external text file for managing variables. **saveGeneration** can generate this file. **saveReader** scans the file and assigns numbers from lines to variables, to be used however needed. **saveWriter** does the same thing, but for writing.

 # How To Use
 Example: Let's say on line 6, the current variable is 0, and we want to change this to 7.